DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [From construction to governance, the industry's first white paper on microservice governance technology is officially released](https://mp.weixin.qq.com/s/mG0jX66BLOHY0TWTqYO50A)

-    Alibaba Cloud's cloud-native microservice team recently released ["White Paper on Microservice Governance Technology"](https://developer.aliyun.com/ebook/read/7565?spm=a2c6h.26392459.ebook-detail.4.12d9775enBrpOH).
+    Alibaba Cloud's cloud native microservice team recently released ["White Paper on Microservice Governance Technology"](https://developer.aliyun.com/ebook/read/7565?spm=a2c6h.26392459.ebook-detail.4.12d9775enBrpOH).
     This white paper focuses on the business domain of microservice governance, covering the whole process of microservice implementation including technical principles, business cases, solutions, and best practices.

 ### Other

 - [How Cloud Native is Changing Telecom Standards: Top-Down vs. Bottom-Up](https://mp.weixin.qq.com/s/dH_3CAd0PS3EPYKpJA2yNQ)

-    The article describes the logic of cloud-native bottom-up development principles, best practices, and de facto standards, as well as top-down, committee-driven standards, such as those in the telecom industry.
+    The article describes the logic of cloud native bottom-up development principles, best practices, and de facto standards, as well as top-down, committee-driven standards, such as those in the telecom industry.
-    And what happens when top-down and bottom-up standards meet, and what happens when managers of protocols meet cloud-native standards?
+    And what happens when top-down and bottom-up standards meet, and what happens when managers of protocols meet cloud native standards?

 - [Is the infrastructure team ready to take over K8s deployment ops?](https://mp.weixin.qq.com/s/7Y5GfShZhFwBQkQfRUPnoA)